-It's not enough to focus solely on the security of premises and work sites.
+It's not enough to solely focus on the security of premises and work sites.
 Equipment users should secure machines, even if they can do so only temporarily.
-For example, a user could surround mobile equipment with hard-to-move objects when the equipment is not in use.
+For example, a user could disable the machine, by removing relays or battery cables when the equipment isn't in use to make operating the machine more difficult for a thief.